hybridgroup/gocv-site/content/getting-started/linux.md

 Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
 Once you have done so, you can execute code that uses GoCV with your custom environment like this:

 	go run -tags customenv ./cmd/version/main.go

+### Alpine 3.7 Docker image

+There is a Docker image with Alpine 3.7 that has been created by project contributor [@denismakogon](https://github.com/denismakogon).
+You can find it located at [https://github.com/denismakogon/gocv-alpine](https://github.com/denismakogon/gocv-alpine).